UdeM-LBIT/GATC/README.md

       --output OUTPUT, -o OUTPUT
-                            Output file in which best trees should be saved --verbose             Print GA status at each step
+                            Output file in which best trees should be saved --verbose             Print GA status at each step --raxml_cmd RAXML_CMD
+                        How to call RAxML from the command line.
+This will be used as an alternative if the RAxML libraries cannot be compiled

     Sequence likelihood:
       Sequence likelihood parameters